A Fast Quasi-Linear Heuristic for the Close-Enough Traveling Salesman Problem: Algorithm

 The clustering phase closely follows the structure of the pair-center algorithm described by \textcite{Formella2024}, with appropriate modifications to handle circular regions instead of point targets.
 As in the original approach, the goal is to construct a hierarchical binary tree over all targets by iteratively merging the closest pair of geometric objects, replacing them with a single representative (a \emph{proxy circle}).
 The leaves of the resulting tree correspond to the original input disks, and each internal node stores its proxy circle and the associated merge distance.

-\paragraph{Preprocessing.} Before clustering, we remove redundant circles---specifically, any circle that is completely contained within another.
-This is performed by approximating each circle with its axis-aligned bounding box, sorting all boxes by decreasing radius, and using the R*-tree to query for boxes that fully cover the current one.
-To mitigate alignment bias from axis-aligned boxes, we randomize the instance by applying a random global rotation to all circle centers.
-This randomization slightly improves expected merging quality while maintaining near-linear preprocessing cost.
+\paragraph{Preprocessing.} Before clustering, we remove redundant circles---specifically, any circle that completely contains another.
+This is performed by approximating each circle with its axis-aligned bounding box, sorting all boxes by decreasing radius, and using the R*-tree to query for candidate boxes that may fully cover the current one.
+We cap the total number of candidates examined across all queries at $O(n \log n)$, ensuring the preprocessing cost stays within budget at the expense of potentially missing some redundant circles.
+A theoretically exact $O(n \log n)$ solution exists via the Apollonius diagram (additively weighted Voronoi diagram) \parencite{Karavelas2002}, but we opt for the simpler spatial-index approach as missed redundancies have negligible impact on downstream clustering quality.

 \paragraph{Merge Step.} Let $c_1$ and $c_2$ denote the two circles chosen for merging.
 Their \emph{effective distance} is defined as

 that is, the Euclidean gap between their boundaries.
 Intuitively, smaller values indicate strong overlap or proximity, which makes the pair more representative for early merging.